JingzeTian/JingzeTian.github.io/content/project/example3-HCIX/index.md

 ---
-title: HCIX'24 Project:VR accessibility for people with motor impairments
+title: HCIX'24:VR accessibility for people with motor impairments
 summary: Join the APEX Lab as a research assistant and lead a VR accessibility project.
 The paper has been submitted to CHI'24, and I have generated five other research ideas about accessibility.
 tags:
   - Research